Ghost-xDD/Project-Vigil/README.md

-# Project Vigil
+# Project Vigil: A Predictive Intelligence Layer for Solana's Multi-Client Future

 Intelligent monitoring and routing system for Solana RPC nodes with ML-powered failure prediction and optimization.

 ## 🎯 Overview

-Project Vigil is a complete solution for monitoring Solana RPC node health and performance, using machine learning to predict failures and optimize routing decisions in real-time.
+At its core, Vigil is a machine learning engine that functions as a predictive nervous system for Solana's infrastructure.
+It moves beyond simple uptime checks to analyze a rich stream of real-time performance data from both Agave and Firedancer nodes.

+By learning the subtle, client-specific leading indicators of instability—such as memory pressure patterns, scheduling stalls, or RPC latency variance—our service can forecast node degradation and failure before it happens.

 ### Architecture